mohawow/shadow/README.md

 <div align="center">
   <img src="./src/assets/login.png" alt="login Page" width="800px">
 </div>
-<p align="center">Shadow is web application service that help Amazon drivers track thier trips. </p>
+<p align="center">Shadow is web application service that help Amazon drivers track their trips. </p>

 ## Why Shadow?
-**Thousands of Amazon drivers are unable to view thier past/ historical trips, but more importantly they are unable to tell how much exactly they made before and after tips, how much stops they made**
+**Thousands of Amazon drivers are unable to view their past/ historical trips, but more importantly they are unable to tell how much exactly they made before and after tips, how much stops they made**

 ## What is Shadow?
-Shadow is web application service that help Amazon drivers to track thier trips.
+Shadow is web application service that help Amazon drivers to track their trips.

-- STORE AND VIEW YOUR HISTORICAL DATA
+- STORE AND VIEW THEIR HISTORICAL DATA
-- TIPS GET CALULATED AUTOMATICALLY
+-  CALCULATE TIPS  AUTOMATICALLY
-- SEARCH, ADD, DELETE, UPDATE AND SORT YOUR TRIPS
+- SEARCH, ADD, DELETE, UPDATE AND SORT THEIR TRIPS

 ## Heroku Live App
 - [Deployed Client](https://limitless-beach-69771.herokuapp.com)